3rd Regiment Royal Horse Artillery: Post War

 In 1998, the regiment moved to Caen Barracks, Hohne Station, in Germany to succeed 40th Regiment Royal Artillery and become part of the 7th Armoured Brigade, the Desert Rats.
 They remained in Hohne until it closed in 2015.

 In December 2000 D Battery deployed as part of NATO's KFOR to Kosovo on Op Agricola.

 Under Army 2020, the regiment will provide force support to the Adaptable Force.
 In 2013 it re-roled from AS-90s to L118 Light Guns.
-From 1 March 2015, the 105th Regiment Royal Artillery will be paired with this regiment.
-Under Army 2020 Refine the regiment will support one of the new STRIKE Brigades, utilising the L118 Light Gun.
+From 1 March 2015 to 1 July 2022, the 105th Regiment Royal Artillery was paired with this regiment.

+From 2020 to 2022, the Regiment deployed as part of the NATO Enhanced Forward Presence on Operation Cabrit (Poland and Estonia).

-Under the Future Soldier Programme, the regiment merged with the 1st Deep Recce Strike Brigade Combat Team (a merger of 1st Armoured Infantry Brigade and 1st Artillery Brigade) in 1 July 2022.
-By January 2024, the regiment will re-role to the Deep Fires role losing its L118 Light guns and replace them with new M270 MLR Systems.
-Two batteries (C & D) will re-equip with the M270, while J (Sidi Rezegh) Battery will become the headquarters battery and M Battery will be placed in suspended animation.
-N Battery (Eagle Troop) will join 7 Parachute Regiment, RHA as N Parachute Battery (Eagle Troop).
+Under the Future Soldier Programme, the regiment merged with the 3rd Deep Reconnaissance Strike Brigade (a merger of 1st Armoured Infantry Brigade and 1st Artillery Brigade) in 1 July 2022.
+In March 2023, the regiment re-roled to the Deep Fires role losing its L118 Light guns and replaced them with new M270 MLR Systems.
+Two batteries (C & D) re-equipped with the M270, while J (Sidi Rezegh) Battery became the headquarters battery and M Battery was placed in suspended animation.
+N Battery (Eagle Troop) joined 7 Parachute Regiment, RHA as N Parachute Battery (Eagle Troop).
 On deployment, the regiment would be supported by a battery of the reserve 101st (Northumbrian) Regiment, RA.

 Batteries

-The regiment consists of the following batteries:
+The Regiment consists of the following batteries: